1.6 Evidence-based youth policy

 • The Research Foundation for Studies and Education (Otus) (the page is mainly in Finnish but includes a description of the organisation in English) conducts annually a national Student Barometer which is a survey concerning student's everyday life, education, and values.

 • VET Student Survey (available in Finnish Amisbarometri) is a survey carried out every second year in the vocational institutions by the National Union of Vocational Students in Finland (available in Finnish SAKKI ry) and the Research Foundation for Studies and Education Otus.
 It is supported by the Ministry of Education and Culture and the Finnish National Agency for Education.

 • The Finnish Social Science Data Archive (FSD) provides access to a wide range of digital research data for learning, teaching, and research purposes.
 The youth data covers such topics as information society, consumption, participation, health and sports, and working life.

 Other data on the situation of young people

 The Ministry of Education and Culture allocates annually funding from the state's youth budget to youth research.
-The funding is based on annually held negotiations and the results-based management of the Ministry of Education and Culture.
+The funding is based on annually held negotiations and the evidence-based management of the Ministry of Education and Culture.
 The state funding for youth research is based on the Youth Act which states that the state budget may include appropriations for research on youth work and youth policy.
 Youth research is also subject to funding under the more general “research and education” category of the government budget.
 More information, see Youth Wiki/Finland 1.7 Funding Youth Policy.
-On the other hand, several universities and universities of applied sciences have youth work and youth policy-related study and research programmes which have their own institutional level funding bases also in the state budget.
+On the other hand, several universities and universities of applied sciences have youth work- and youth policy -related study and research programmes, and they have their own institutional level funding bases also in the state budget.